K-arch27/arch-pine64-build-btrfs/README.md

-Rootfs builder for Arch Linux ARM on PinePhone (Pro)/PineTab
+Rootfs builder for Arch Linux ARM on PinePhone (Pro)/PineTab(2)

-(only tested with Pinephone Pro as I don't own the OG or the PineTab)
+(only tested with Pinephone Pro as I don't own the OG or the PineTab/2)

 generate Image on a Btrfs Root with snapper for Snapshot/rollback